sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

   <img src="https://user-images.githubusercontent.com/61411406/126990430-0e188b3a-0646-41a5-8393-33c9c5319119.png"/>
 </p>
 <p align="center">
-  Figure 1: The structure of the policy network
+  Figure 1: The structure of the policy network from the original paper
 </p>